How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 VirtualBox Shared Folder for Windows Host

-• In the window which pops up, you shall see a button to add a new one to the right side, click on this.
+• In the window that pops up, you shall see a button to add a new one to the right side, click on this.

-• You need to choose the folder that you wish to share between systems. like for us we share the Public Folder, make this permanent, and activate auto-monitoring by clicking on the options.
+• You need to choose the folder that you wish to share between systems.
+For example, we share the Public Folder, make this permanent, and activate auto-monitoring by clicking on the options.

-• Next, just reboot the guest system, once this has been you can find the shared folder there within the data folder.
+• Next, reboot the guest system, once this has been you can find the shared folder within the data folder.

-• There is one problem; only one user can have access to the folder.
+• There is one problem: only one user can access the folder.
 To get access as a regular user you need to open the terminal in the guest system and then add the user to the vboxsf group.

 usermod –a –G vboxsf “whoami”